-Military retirement pay based on age or length of service is taxable and must be included in income as a pension on Form 1040, lines 4a and 4b or on Form 1040NR, lines 17a and 17b.
+Military retirement pay based on age or length of service is taxable and must be included in income as a pension on Form 1040 or 1040-SR, lines 4c and 4d or on Form 1040-NR, lines 17a and 17b.
 But, certain military and government disability pensions that are based on a percentage of disability from active service in the Armed Forces of any country generally aren't taxable.
 For more information, including information about veterans' benefits and insurance, see Pub.
 525.